heezxeo/twitter-bot/README.md

-# Identify and classify Twitter bot accounts
+# Identify and Classify Twitter Bot Accounts 🤖
 This in-class kaggle competition is to solve an anomaly detection problem.
 Your task is to develop a machine learning model to distinguish bot users from genuine users based on a given dataset of Twitter accounts.
 This competition will give you hands-on experience with data preprocessing, feature engineering, model training, and evaluation.

 Twitter bots can be used for a range of activities, from spreading spam to disinformation campaigns.
 Accurately identifying these bots is crucial for maintaining the integrity of social media platforms.
 You will be provided with a dataset containing various features extracted from Twitter profiles, and your goal is to use this data to build a predictive model that can detect bots.

-## Files
+## Files 📁
 - `train.csv` - the training set
 - `test.csv` - the test set
 - `sample_submission.csv` - a sample submission file in the correct format